prided8297/jekyll-now/about.md

 permalink: /about/
 ---

-I like football, hockey cricket table tennis and long distance running.
+I like football, hockey, cricket, table tennis and long distance running.

 ### More Information